noah35becker/portfolio/README.md

 ## Description
 This is Noah Becker's professional coding portfolio, complete with a bio, work samples, a resume, and contact functionality.
+It is a single-page application created using React, and incorporates responsive design (adapts to different viewport sizes).

 ## Third-party assets